How an eleventh hour promise showed the game was up for Turkey’s Kilicdaroglu

 A fortnight ago, when the results of the presidential election’s first round began to roll in, a sense of despondency had swept through Turkish opposition households, WhatsApp groups and Twitter feeds.

-Their candidate Kemal Kilicdaroglu had not only failed to win the election outright; he’d come a distant second behind Recep Tayyip Erdogan.
+Their candidate Kemal Kilicdaroglu had not only failed to win the election outright; he’d come a clear second behind Recep Tayyip Erdogan.

 They knew, despite the shows of bravado and the scramble to draw third-party candidates to their side, that it was all over.
 Erdogan’s lead was too great, and the second-round campaign too short, for their man to snatch victory.